In a world where first impressions are everything, you can’t afford anything less than a flawless image.

 What Are The Best Essential Oils For Receding Gums

 The twigs, leaves, and seeds of the neem tree are known for their antifungal and antibacterial properties.
 In India, twigs were used as toothbrushes not so long ago.
-In addition to being great for your oral hygiene, neem EO helps with ulcers, infections, heart and skin diseases.
+In addition to being great for your oral hygiene, neem essential oil helps with ulcers, infections, heart and skin diseases.

-This is the most popular EO used for dental hygiene.
+This is the most popular essential oil used for dental hygiene.
 The market is full of peppermint flavored mouthwash, toothpaste and floss.
-As such, it is no surprise that peppermint EO is superior against oral bacteria.
+As such, it is no surprise that peppermint oil is superior against oral bacteria.
 Peppermint has an active ingredient – menthol, which is a potent antimicrobial agent.
-If this EO proves to be too strong for you, try spearmint oil.
+If this essential oil proves to be too strong for you, try spearmint oil.

 Myrrh is a sap extracted from the Commiphoramyrrha tree native to the Middle East and Africa.
 It is known as a spice and for its healing properties.
 It contains sesquiterpenes and terpenoids which possess antioxidant and anti-inflammatory properties.
 Because of these properties, it can be used to treat gum recession, gum inflammation and mouth ulcers.